5. Support and Assistance

 LACs will also help to streamline a participant's NDIS experience and assist them to navigate the variety of NDIS supports.
 To develop and maintain strong connections with communities, the NDIA has partnered with local organisations throughout Australia to assist with the delivery of local area coordination.

-In addition to ILC, the NDIA has developed a single best practice approach to early childhood early intervention (ECEI).
+In addition to ILC, the NDIA has developed a single best practice approach to provide help for children younger than 7 with developmental delay or disability.
+The early childhood approach builds the capacity of children and their families and promotes greater mainstream inclusion.

 5.1.4 Families and Carers